 Re-caulking as a style statement?
 Actually, it’s true: the bathroom can look brighter and newer by simply re-caulking your tub and its surround.
 Want real caulk drama?
 Red Devil offers a caulk coloring system called Create-a-Color that allows you to mix up almost every color in the rainbow.

 Presumably, it goes without saying that bathroom flooring needs to be waterproof.
 It should also be slip-resistant.
 Good materials for bathroom floors include tile and stone.
 Proper abrasion resistance (PEI) ratings help you choose styles that are manufactured for the amount of traffic an area will see and prevent slips and slides.
 Floor tiles can be used for walls, but wall tiles should never be used for floors as they are too slippery.
 Most tile manufacturers will list the “COF” rating of their tiles on the packaging or in the literature.
 This stands for the “coefficient of friction” and is a measure of how slippery the surface is when wet or dry.

 A less common but equally appropriate flooring choice for the bathroom is laminate.
 Highly moisture-resistant, and easy for DIYers to install, laminate flooring can look like tile, stone or even wood.

-Replacing your bathroom floor is a little more intensive than just a facelift, but it’s important to make sure you have a slip-resistant, waterproof floor to help prevent injuries and costly water damage.
+Replacing your bathroom floor is a bit intensive to qualify as merely a bathroom facelift, but it’s important to make sure you have a slip-resistant, waterproof floor to help prevent injuries and costly water damage.

 But if you’d like to stick to more minor changes, a little paint and some smart storage pieces can do wonders to transform a space and create a bright, airy, roomy feel in even a small bathroom.